Prospectus Writing Services for Private and Public Capital Raising Initiatives

 - Once approved, and if you need, an attorney opinion letter can be included in the paperwork.

-- If you require filing or registration with various agencies we will undertake as well.
+- If you require filing or registration with regulatory agencies, we will undertake this as well.

-- We are a start-to-finish firm and our number one goal is the successful growth of our clients.
+- We are a start-to-finish firm and our primary goal is the successful growth of our clients.

 Public vs. Private Offering Prospectus

 Some of the most common interchangeable terms in the offering document space is the usage of the word “prospectus” for both private and public offerings.
 Which is correct?
 Traditionally speaking, the term prospectus is most often associated with a public offering or listing on a stock exchange.
 A company going through the stages of an initial public offering must create a prospectus.
 However, in the private placement world, it has also become common to use the term prospectus, even though the most appropriate term would be “private placement memorandum” (“PPM”) or even “offering memorandum”.
 Even within this narrow field, the offering memorandum or private placement memorandum can be associated with a hedge fund or mutual fund, or a startup company raising capital.
 Many refer to the private placement document process by simply calling it prospectus, as worldwide this is the most common term designated for raising capital.
 Our team assists with public and private prospectus writing and offering circular documents worldwide.

 There are two type of equity offerings that are most common, private and public.
 Equity is essentially ownership in a company.
 In return for capital an investor may be given equity, or a percentage of the company.
 Private offerings that issue equity do so often with a prospectus or an offering memorandum.
 Equity offering documents vary from country to country as they must comply with various federal and local state or province rules.
 We can assist with any private equity offering document or prospectus globally.